hussienalbared/NLP-project-team26/Bert/README.md

-# SPAM DETECTION
+# SARCASM DETECTION

+# BERT Folder Strucuture
 This folder contains code for a fine-tuned BERT model that can accurately detect sarcasm in text.
 By leveraging the powerful capabilities of BERT
-# BERT Folder Strucuture

 ## bert.ipynb
 Jupyter Notebook for Sarcasm Detection using Fine-Tuned BERT.